alextpoe/upwardDog/production_readme.md

 ### Projects

 Projects were implemented after tasks were completed.
 Due to the organizational structure of upwardDog, this required a reorganization of the tasks to accommodate projects.
 Projects began with a projects table and was joined with users in a join table, because projects have many users (employees) and users have many projects.
 Because of the join table, projects can now be created through a user.
 The projects table contains columns for `title`, `description`, `manager_id`.
 The React component structure is similar to that of tasks.
 The `ProjectsIndex` is the index route and shows the project titles on the sidebar.
 The main part of the page has a `ProjectsShow` that shows the title of the currently displayed project.
-Projects can be edited through the `ProjectsEdit` component.
+Projects can be edited through the `EditProjectsForm` component.

 ## Future Directions for the Project